 Objective 5: Organize Production to Meet Market Demand, and Maximize the Competitiveness of the Valley Products in the Export Markets.

-- Provide long intensive production systems (Program 3-Project 2).
+- Provide long-term soft loans and other incentives to encourage the expansion of protected agriculture and intensive production systems (Program 3-Project 2).